Equestrian at the 1900 Summer Olympics – Long jump

-The 1900 Summer Olympics was the only Olympic Games to date to feature an equestrian long jump competition.
+The long jump was one of five equestrian competitions held in late May and early June 1900 at the International Horse Show in Paris.
+The event was part of the Exposition Universelle, and later classified as part of the 1900 Summer Olympics.
+It is the only Olympic Games to feature an equestrian long jump competition.
 Of the seventeen competitors who entered, around half are known by name.
-The event was won by Constant van Langhendonck of Belgium, with silver going to Gian Giorgio Trissino of Italy and bronze to Jacques de Prunelé of France.
+The event was won by Constant van Langhendonck of Belgium, with Gian Giorgio Trissino of Italy in second and Jacques de Prunelé of France in third.

 Background

 No equestrian events were held at the first modern Olympics in 1896.
 Five events, including this one, were featured in 1900.
 Only the show jumping competition would ever be held again after that; this was the only appearance of the long jump.

 Competition format

 The competition format was more like a human high jump than long jump, with competitors trying to clear a fixed distance that increased with each success rather than simply jumping and measuring the distance.
 The equestrian long jump involved trying to clear a water jump with the take-off point moved further back each time the jump was made.
 The distance began at 4.50 metres, increasing gradually to 4.90 metres.
 Remaining riders at that point could choose subsequent distances.